cran/covid19.analytics/README.md

 is the R package.
 In addition to this, the package has a few more adds-on:

- * a central GitHUB repository, https://github.com/mponce0/covid19.analytics
+ * a central GitHub repository, https://github.com/mponce0/covid19.analytics
  where the latest development version and source code of the package are available.
  Users can also submit tickets for bugs, suggestions or comments using the "issues" tab.

- * a rendered version with live examples and documentation also hosted at GitHUB pages, https://mponce0.github.io/covid19.analytics/
+ * a rendered version with live examples and documentation also hosted at GitHub pages, https://mponce0.github.io/covid19.analytics/

  * a dashboard for interactive usage of the package with extended capabilities